Constitution of the Academic Senate

 undergraduate student means a student enrolled in an undergraduate program of the University;

 University means the University of Newcastle, established by the Act.

-3.1 The elections required under the Constitution shall be conducted by the Returning Officer who shall conduct any ballot and determine the result in accordance with the provisions for the conduct of elections set out in Regulations 17(4) to 27 of the By-law with the exception of clause 9.3.
+3.1 The elections required under the Constitution, with the exception of clause 9.3, shall be conducted by the Returning Officer who shall conduct any ballot and determine the result in accordance with the provisions for the conduct of elections set out in Regulations 17(4) to 27 of the By-law or the Rules Governing Electronic Ballots as determined by the University Secretary.

 3.2 Eligible candidates may nominate themselves as a potential member of Academic Senate by completing and lodging a nomination form with the Returning Officer before the close of nominations.